 In consideration of its business format and scale, ShinMaywa Industries, Ltd. has introduced an executive officer system subsequent to its adoption of a corporate auditor system.
 The executive officer system is intended to strengthen management functions by transferring authority over individual business operations to Executive Officers in order to speed up decision-making processes and clarify executives' responsibilities while freeing up Board Members (Board of Directors) to focus on evaluating individual businesses, making decisions about the allocation of management resources, and exercising supervision over business operations from a corporation-wide perspective.
 Through introduction of this executive officer system, the Company aims to enhance its corporate governance and realize higher operational efficiency.

-In addition to setting its Board Members' and Executive Officers' terms of office at one (1) year in order to enable the Company to evaluate management personnel's performance and clarify their responsibilities, ShinMaywa voluntarily established a “Management Personnel Committee.”
-This is an advisory body to the President, comprising primarily experts (lawyers and university professors) and Board Members selected from outside the Company.
+In addition to setting its Board Members' and Executive Officers' terms of office at one (1) year in order to enable the Company to evaluate management personnel's performance and clarify their responsibilities, ShinMaywa voluntarily established a “Management Personnel Committee” which is comprised of a majority of Outside Directors.
 It was established with a view to further improving the transparency and appropriateness of personnel affairs and compensation programs.

-Currently, the Company has eight (8) Board Members (including two (2) Outside Board Members) who attend Board of Directors’ meetings once a month, in principle, to make decisions regarding important management matters, including those that Japan’s Corporate Governance Code stipulates should be considered and monitored in such meetings, and to review the status of execution of duties by Board Members as appropriate.
-The two Outside Board Members are expected to take active roles in further enhancing the functions of monitoring management and providing advice on corporate management at the meetings of the Board of Directors.
+Currently, the Company has nine (9) Board Members (including three (3) Outside Board Members) who attend Board of Directors’ meetings once a month, in principle, to make decisions regarding important management matters, including those that Japan’s Corporate Governance Code stipulates should be considered and monitored in such meetings, and to review the status of execution of duties by Board Members as appropriate.
+The three Outside Board Members are expected to take active roles in further enhancing the functions of monitoring management and providing advice on corporate management at the meetings of the Board of Directors.
 They are selected from among persons who have deep insight into company management processes and are effectively independent of ShinMaywa.
 Meanwhile, the Company's Articles of Incorporation stipulate that the number of Board Members should not exceed ten (10).

 ShinMaywa also has thirteen (13) Executive Officers (including five (5) Executive Officers concurrently serving as Board Members) and they are mainly responsible for conducting individual business operations.
 These Executive Officers take part in deliberations on important Company management matters as members of the Senior Executive Committee, which is an advisory body to the President and meets twice a month, in principle.